-Charterhouse barristers and staff aim to make the instruction of chambers as efficient as possible, with excellence as standard throughout.
+Charterhouse barristers and staff wish to make the instruction of chambers as easy and efficient as possible, with excellence as standard throughout.

 Our clerks support this ethos through attention to client care and customer service.